CarlAnSc/CarlCodeMaster/README.md

 - 👋 Hi, I’m @CarlAnSc, Carl Anton Schmidt.
 - 🇩🇰 I'm Danish.
-- 🍇 Currently studying a bachelor of "AI and Data" in DTU.
+- .
+Completed bachelor of "AI and Data" in DTU.
+- 🍇 Currently a master student of "Human centered AI" in DTU.
 - ☀️ Most profound work: "DeepSolarDK: How much solar is deployed in Denmark."